-Bruce leads one of the teams which is responsible for developing the post-processing of NWP model output, using statistical techniques and the latest observations, to provide improved weather forecasts
+Bruce leads one of the teams responsible for developing the post-processing of NWP model output.

-Bruce manages the Gridded Post-Processing team, which is part of Numerical Modelling section within Weather Science.
-The team is responsible for post-processing NWP model output to produce seamless, automated weather forecasts from 1 hour to 2 weeks ahead in the form of gridded datasets spanning the UK and the globe.
-The process also includes nowcasting (exploiting the latest observations to improve the quality of the model forecasts) and the use of ensembles to enhance local forecasts by providing more information on forecast uncertainty.
+Bruce manages one of the Post-Processing teams, which is part of the Verification, Impacts and Post-Processing section within Weather Science.
+The team is responsible for post-processing Met Office Numerical Weather Prediction model output to produce seamless, automated weather forecasts from 15 minutes to 2 weeks ahead in the form of gridded datasets and spot forecasts spanning the UK and the globe.
+The process also includes nowcasting (exploiting the latest observations to improve the quality of the model forecasts for just a few hours ahead) and the use of ensembles (a set of slightly perturbed model forecasts) to provide information on forecast uncertainty.

 In 1992, with the introduction of the Unified Model, Bruce adapted the cloud and precipitation processing system, to get high resolution radar, satellite and surface observation information into this model.
 He then worked on Nimrod (nowcasting system) to improve the rainfall analysis, and then to develop a visibility analysis and forecast.
 In 1997, Bruce was drafted onto a new initiative to develop the site-specific forecasting capability, eventually managing the team looking after the site-specific forecasting system.

 A re-organisation at the end of 2000, saw Bruce move to the IT side, leading the newly formed database and data management team, followed by a move in 2003 into an IT architecture role, specialising in data management strategy, as part of a re-engineering project.